Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Hmm."
 Chambliss considered things in silence for a moment.
 He had a lot of thinking to do later.
 "Well, thank you for the update.
 We will arrange appropriate communications on our end."

 Carlson nodded, stood, said his goodbyes and left Chambliss to his thoughts.
 Not that he’d get long to be alone with them.
-There were meetings to attend, pieces of paper that needed his name at the bottom, policy and suchlike to review...the President was on the clock.
+There were meetings to attend, pieces of paper that needed his name at the bottom, policy and suchlike to review... the President was on the clock.
 It didn’t go away just because he was feeling shaken and dismayed.

 Still.
 He had *some* control over his agenda at least.
 If only in terms of adding things to it.